GistNoesis/OpenDogSimulator/README.md

 - The low gravity video : bulletSim.py
 - Random agent on "openai Gym" environment : RunGymEnv.py
 - Training with CMA-ES the "openai Gym" environment whose goal is to have the center of mass of the body at a specific height after 3s : trainEnvWithES.py (Currently running on a single core and solving the stand task in ~15 minutes and show good will for the forward task) (Edit the file to show/hide the GUI, and enable CPU/GPU) Progress is saved, so you can run it fast without the GUI, then run with the GUI to see the result
 - Training with PPO using : trainEnvWithPPO.py (Edit the file to show/hide the GUI, and enable CPU/GPU) Code currently running and showing some good will.
-(If you get hit by this tensorforce issue : https://github.com/reinforceio/tensorforce/issues/391 then use CPU instead of GPU)
+(If you get hit by this tensorforce issue : https://github.com/reinforceio/tensorforce/issues/391 then use CPU instead of GPU).
+If it numerically diverge when run for a long time, you probably need to add weight decay (can't find the corresponding documentation in tensorforce), or scale down the inputs, or schedule reduce the optimizer step size.

 Environment :
 - EnvOpenDogStand : Reward at the end only, fully deterministic, goal is to reach a specific base altitude after 3 second.
 - EnvOpenDogForward : Reward at the end only, fully deterministic, goal is to reach the further in the x direction, simulation is stopped if base is inclined too much, or base altitude go too low.
+(Hard to learn without Hindsight Experience Replay).
+Continuous action to control the relative joint position (which make it a lot harder to run :) )
+- EnvOpenDogForwardSimple : Reward at each timestep based on the x axis forward distance during the step.
+Simulation is stopped if base is inclined too much, or base altitude go too low.
+Continuous actions control the absolute joint position directly.

 What remains to be done (still plenty):